Zach Dawes

 Zachary Edwin Dawes (born July 2, 1985) is an American musician, producer, engineer, and technician, best known as the bassist for the bands Mini Mansions and The Last Shadow Puppets.
 He has also worked extensively with Brian Wilson, Lana Del Rey, Sharon Van Etten, among other musicians and songwriters.
-He composes and music supervises for many film and television shows including The Summer I Turned Pretty, The Big Door Prize, and worked with frequent collaborator Este Haim on the hit Netflix show Nobody Wants This.
-His producing work with Lana Del Rey on Norman Fucking Rockwell and Did You Know That There's a Tunnel Under Ocean Boulevard earned him two Grammy nominations for Album of the Year.
+He composes and music supervises for many film and television shows, including The Summer I Turned Pretty, The Big Door Prize, and worked with frequent collaborator Este Haim on the hit Netflix show Nobody Wants This.
+His producing work with Lana Del Rey on Norman Fucking Rockwell! and Did You Know That There's a Tunnel Under Ocean Blvd earned him two Grammy nominations for Album of the Year.

 Early life

 Dawes grew up in Encino, California.
 He majored in Film & Digital Media at the University of California, Santa Cruz.

 As a child, Dawes learned to play the piano, but switched to bass when he discovered that the band he was starting needed a bass player.